Are you wondering about How to Grow Productive Tomato Plants? What is the best way to have its juicy harvest? Read ahead to find out!

 There are two tomato varieties, determinate and indeterminate.
 Determinate types like Roma and Cherry tomatoes have compact and bushier growth and can thrive in small spaces without crucial support.

-The indeterminate type like Beefsteak needs the support of the cage or trellis.
+One of the best tomato varieties in India is Beefsteak.
+It just needs a little needs support from the cage or trellis.
 For limited space, this one is best.

 2. Provide Abundant Sunlight